FSS/PPS 03.06 - Utilities Budgeting and Allocation

-Position Date Associate Vice President for Financial Services May 1 E4Y Director of Accounting May 1 E4Y Director of Utilities Operations May 1 E4Y Director of Budget May 1 E4Y
+Position Date Assistant Vice President for Budgeting, Financial Planning and Analysis May 1 E4Y Director of General Accounting Office May 1 E4Y Director of Utilities Operations May 1 E4Y

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Finance and Support Services policy and procedure from the date of this document until superseded.

-Associate Vice President for Financial Services; senior reviewer of this PPS
+Assistant Vice President for Budgeting, Financial Planning and Analysis; senior reviewer of this PPS

 Vice President for Finance and Support Services